samvanderpoel/TSP-vs-Graphs/README.md

 # SimulateTSP
-This repository is part of ongoing research together with [Logan Graham](https://github.com/LoganDGraham), Hugo Mainguy, and [Gaurish Telang](https://github.com/gtelang).
+This repository is part of ongoing research with [Logan Graham](https://github.com/LoganDGraham), Hugo Mainguy, and [Gaurish Telang](https://github.com/gtelang).

 SimulateTSP provides functions to explore the intersection behavior of traveling salesman problem (TSP) solutions